jor-rainey/Portfolio_Projects/Strava_Running_Project/StravaReadme.md

-# Strava Running Data Process Walkthough
+# Strava Running Data Process Walkthrough

 The project can be found here - [Strava Running Project](https://public.tableau.com/app/profile/jake.rainey/viz/StravaRunningDataProject/StravaRunningData)

 ## Aims
-Strava is an app that is used to record exercise, predominatly running and cycling using GPS data.
+Strava is an app that is used to record exercise, predominantly running and cycling using GPS data.
 I have used Strava solely for running over the past few years.
-The free versoin of Strava has limited functionality and whilst the GPS data for all runs is recorded it is dificult to see any trends or compare activites.
+The free version of Strava has limited functionality and whilst the GPS data for all runs is recorded it is difficult to see any trends or compare activities.
 For this project I therefore intended to:
 - Identify long term trends in distance and speed
 - Easily view different runs with split times, elevation change and map